alanfzf/dotfiles/README.md

 # Dot files
-This repository contains some configuration files that i use to personalize my environment
+This repository contains some configuration files that i use to personalize my environment.

 ## Linux Setup